 Overview

-This guide walks through gathering each input correctly, doing the calculation, and then adjusting for the real-world factors that change fuel consumption mid-trip: air conditioning, highway versus city driving, and load weight.
+This guide walks through gathering each input correctly, doing the calculation, and adjusting for the real-world factors that change fuel consumption mid-trip: air conditioning, highway versus city driving, and load weight.
 Use the Fuel Cost Calculator to run the numbers instantly once you have your inputs, and the Mileage Calculator to work out your vehicle's actual mileage from a recent fill-up.

 What You Need

-- Your vehicle's fuel mileage in km per litre — ideally tracked from your own driving, not the brochure figure
+- Your vehicle's fuel mileage in km per litre, ideally tracked from your own driving, not the brochure figure

 - Current fuel price per litre at your starting point (and any other states or cities you'll refuel in)